Lying Aversion and Vague Communication: An Experimental Study: Concluding Remarks

-Overall, subjects included higher numbers in their messages more often when vague communication was allowed.
+Our study yields several findings.
+First, we observe that most subjects use vague messages and report higher values on average when when given the option to use vague messages.
+Specifically, in sessions where social identity concerns are not pertinent, we find that individuals tend to lie less frequently and report higher values when provided with the opportunity to employ vague messages.
+This finding suggests that participants strategically employ vagueness to maintain consistency with the truth while simultaneously leveraging the imprecision to their advantage and supports the key conjecture that a vague yet truthful message reduces the internal cost of lying.
 This finding sheds new light on our understanding of lying aversion, suggesting that a restricted message space could be a source of the observed abstention from monetary-payoff maximization in previous experiments reported in the literature.
-The average numbers reported in the treatments with restricted communication in our experiment are comparable to results reported in the previous experiments, capturing approximately 70\% of the maximum numbers available.
-Insofar, as we allow the use of vague messages, however, the average number reported increases to 8.1, reducing the degree of lying aversion from 30\% of the maximum monetary payoff amount to less than 20\%.
-In addition, our findings in the anonymous treatments indicate that our subjects lie less often as they increase their expected monetary payoffs.
-That is, the option to use vague messages enables the subjects to maintain their integrity by including true states in their messages at a lower monetary cost.
-Similarly, subjects in the non-anonymous treatments also reported higher numbers on average when vague messages were allowed.
-Yet, the difference in the reporting patterns \textemdash vague messages with longer and more sophisticated forms \textemdash suggests that the use of vague messages provides subjects an alternative means to retain their social identity.
-In other words, when subjects are given a new option to use vague messages to convey their honesty to an audience, they no longer need to sacrifice their monetary payoffs significantly to provide a credible signal.
+In other words, the availability of using vague messages allows participants to maintain their integrity by incorporating true information in their messages while incurring lower monetary costs.
+In addition, we show that subjects are more inclined to use vague messages when they are motivated by social identity concerns.
+Furthermore, we find that when the social identity concern is relevant, subjects employ vague messages in longer and more sophisticated forms.
+This finding suggests that the utilization of vague messages offers individuals an alternative approach to maintain their social identity.
+In other words, when participants are provided with the option to use vague messages as a means to convey their honesty to an audience, they no longer need to sacrifice their monetary payoffs significantly in order to provide a credible signal.